ConorReynolds/botc-script-tool/README.md

 https://github.com/user-attachments/assets/c9ec35d1-9f37-417a-a7bd-6a6971f25422

+### Exporting Script Links

+JSON files can be cumbersome to pass around, so the tool has a lightweight way to create _script links_.
+Currently the only way to generate a script link is by holding Ctrl/Cmd and clicking on the Export JSON button.
+This will replace the URL in your browser’s address bar with the script link, which you can then copy and send to others.

 ### Importing Scripts

-You can import scripts using the button on the top right.
+You can import scripts using the Import JSON button on the top right or by visiting a script link.
 Both standard and homebrew scripts are supported.

 https://github.com/user-attachments/assets/a4d428f8-ccc8-4903-87f6-d275a2c39f3a

+### Working with Multiple Scripts

+The Recent Scripts sidebar is on the left-hand side of the viewport.
+When you import a script – whether that’s via JSON upload or a script link – it’s added to this list.
+You can also add a new script manually using the button at the top of the sidebar.

+The maximum number of scripts stored in memory is 15.
+If you try to add more, the bottom script will be popped off.
+This is not a technical limitation and may be expanded if 15 is too few.
+(But 15 seems like plenty.)

 ### Exporting PDFs